aehrc/pathling/README.md

 **Pathling is experimental software, use it at your own risk!** Take a look at the full description of the current set of [known issues](https://github.com/aehrc/pathling/issues).

-This repository is automatically built via [CircleCI](https://circleci.com/gh/aehrc/pathling), and Docker images can be found at [aehrc/pathling](https://hub.docker.com/r/aehrc/pathling) on Docker Hub.
+This repository is automatically built via [GitHub Actions](https://github.com/aehrc/pathling/actions), and Docker images can be found at [aehrc/pathling](https://hub.docker.com/r/aehrc/pathling) on Docker Hub.

 Pathling is copyright © 2018-2020, Commonwealth Scientific and Industrial Research Organisation (CSIRO) ABN 41 687 119 230.
 Licensed under the [CSIRO Open Source Software Licence Agreement](./LICENSE).